The oldest botanical garden in France

 04 Oct

-Let yourself be guided by a storyteller and a plant specialist through this historic site, the oldest botanical garden in France, as night falls.
+Let a storyteller and a plant expert guide you through this historic site—France’s oldest botanical garden—as night sets in.

-Embark on a unique and enchanting adventure, combining legendary stories and botanical discoveries in the heart of the Jardin des Plantes, illuminated only by torchlight.
+Embark on a unique and enchanting adventure that blends legendary tales and botanical discoveries in the heart of the Jardin des Plantes, illuminated solely by the light of torches.

-Accompanied by a botanist-gardener and a narrator, explore this heritage site by the flickering light of night.
-When scientific knowledge intertwines with wonderful tales, the experience becomes a poetic and timeless journey, a true invitation to dream.
+Accompanied by a botanist-gardener and a storyteller, explore this historic site by the flickering light of the night.
+When scientific knowledge intertwines with magical tales, the experience becomes a poetic and timeless stroll—a true invitation to dream.